 - What is a Data Classification Scheme?

 Hello everyone and welcome to today's webinar on practical data governance.
 My name is Nadav Rayman and i'll be taking you through the session today.
 This session is brought to you by BizData we're an analytics and AI specialist Microsoft partner with offices in Melbourne, Sydney, Perth, Brisbane and New York.
 You can find out a lot more about us on our website www.bizdata.com.au.
 And with that let's start.

-Challenges in Establishing a Practical Data Governance Framework
+What are the Challenges in Establishing a Practical Data Governance Framework?